Hachi630/AI-Powered-Social-Media-Marketing-Manager/README.md

 4. Click "Generate" or press Ctrl+Enter / Cmd+Enter
 5. The generated image should appear in the chat
 6. Images are saved to `backend/uploads/images/` directory

+### Image Upload Testing

+1. **File Upload (Multipart)**:
+   - Create or edit a calendar item
+   - Click "Upload Image" button
+   - Select an image file from your computer
+   - The image should be uploaded and displayed in the calendar item
+   - Image URL will be saved with the calendar item

+2. **Base64 Upload**:
+   - Use the upload service to convert a file to base64
+   - Send base64 data to `/api/upload/image-base64`
+   - Verify the image URL is returned and saved

+3. **AI Generate Image for Calendar Item**:
+   - Create or edit a calendar item
+   - Enter content text
+   - Click "AI Generate (Auto)" to automatically generate an image based on content
+   - Or click "AI Generate (Manual)" to enter a custom prompt
+   - Generated image will be saved to the calendar item

+### Calendar Item Testing

+1. **Create Calendar Item**:
+   - Navigate to the Calendar page
+   - Click the "+" button or select a date
+   - Fill in platform, date, title, and content
+   - Optionally upload or generate an image
+   - Select status (draft, scheduled, published)
+   - Save the calendar item

+2. **View Calendar Items**:
+   - Calendar items are displayed on the calendar grid
+   - Click on a calendar item to view details
+   - Images are displayed in the item details modal

+3. **Update Calendar Item**:
+   - Click on an existing calendar item
+   - Click "Edit" button
+   - Modify fields including image
+   - Save changes

+4. **Delete Calendar Item**:
+   - Open calendar item details
+   - Click "Delete" button
+   - Confirm deletion

 ---